Janders1800/Godot-Tournament/README.md

 # Godot-Tournament
-A fast paced FPS made in Godot Engine
+FPS controller made in Godot Engine.

-WASD to move arround
+WASD to move arround.

+Spacebar to jump.

-Shift to walk
+Shift to walk.

-F to swich betwen fly mode and normal mode
+F to swich betwen fly mode and normal mode.

-Ctrl+R to reload scene
+Ctrl+R to reload scene.

+Esc to quit.

-If the slope is more than 45º angle the character will not jump
+If the slope angle is greater than the "Max Slope Angle" the character will not be able to jump and run fast.